douglaz/psl/GettingStarted:CLI.md

 If you don't have Java installed, download and install [Java](http://java.com/en/).

 ### Download the PSL jar file
-The PSL jar file "psl-cli-2.0-SNAPSHOT.jar" already contains all the core PSL source code you need to be able to run your PSL programs.
+The PSL jar file `psl-cli-2.0-SNAPSHOT.jar` already contains all the core PSL source code you need to be able to run your PSL programs.
 You can find this jar file under [Downloads on our PSL webpage](http://psl.umiacs.umd.edu/downloads/)
 ## Running your first program
 Let's first download the files for our example program, run it and see what it does!

+In this program, we'll use information about known locations of some people and friendship networks between people to collectively infer where some other people live.
+This form of inference is called collective classification.
+We'll first run the program and see the output.
 We will be working from the command line so open up your shell or terminal.

 ### Download the simple example
 You can download the files needed for our simple first example program on our "Downloads" page under [Simple CLI Example Files](http://psl.umiacs.umd.edu/downloads/simple_CLI_example)

-This will a create a new "PSLCLIFirstExample" directory in your current directory.
+This will a create a new `PSLCLIFirstExample` directory in your current directory.

 ### Run your first PSL program

-Change directories to the new "PSLCLIFirstExample" that was created in your current directory in your open command line shell.
+Change directories to the new `PSLCLIFirstExample` that was created in your current directory in your open command line shell.
 From there, run the following command:

 `java -jar psl-cli-2.0-SNAPSHOT.jar -infer -model simple_cc.psl -data simple_cc.data`